kennymudiaga/ludo-square/Docs/game-rules.md

 ### Basic Movement
 1. **Dice Roll**: Player rolls dice according to game configuration
-2. **Token Selection**: Player chooses which token to move (if multiple options available)
-3. **Movement**: Token moves clockwise the number of squares equal to dice sum
-4. **Mandatory Move**: If possible moves exist, player must make a move
+2. **Individual Die Usage**: Each die value becomes a separate move (no summing)
+3. **Move Ordering**: Player chooses the order to use each die value
+4. **All-or-Nothing Rule**: Must use ALL dice if any valid combination exists
+5. **Move Validation**: Cannot choose moves that leave other dice unused when full usage is possible

 ### Special Rules